aidenlx/marginnote-companion/README.md

 ### From GitHub

-1. Download the Latest Release from the Releases section of the GitHub Repository
+1. Download the Latest Release `marginnote-companion.zip` from the Releases section of the GitHub Repository
-2. Put files to your vault's plugins folder: `<vault>/.obsidian/plugins/marginnote-companion`
+2. Put three decompressed files to your vault's plugins folder: `<vault>/.obsidian/plugins/marginnote-companion`
 3. Reload Obsidian
 4. If prompted about Safe Mode, you can disable safe mode and enable the plugin.
 Otherwise, head to Settings, third-party plugins, make sure safe mode is off and